Why You Must Take The Security Of Your WordPress Website Seriously!

 Limit WordPress User Permissions

 If your website has more than one user account, then it would be best to change the roles of each user and limit their access to only what they need, depending on their respective jobs.
-By doing so will help reduce the possibility of a brute-force login attempt into an admin account, and also reduce the possible harm that can be done if a hacker is successful in guessing the right user credentials.
+Doing so will help reduce the possibility of a brute-force login attempt into an admin account, and also reduce the possible harm that can be done if a hacker is successful in guessing the right user credentials.
 By default, WordPress allows six different user roles to choose from.

 Use WordPress Monitoring